MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/camera-device-orientation.md

 Note that, unlike camera, the **NativeOrientation** property is not based on ACPI and thus does not have a \_PLD structure.
 This is true even if a display is statically mounted to a device.

+When mounting on a Portrait Primary device, Camera Drivers must be aware that most application will treat the device as outputting a Landscape camera output buffer regardless of the actual camera output buffer orientation.
+Because of this, Camera Drivers are recommended to output a camera buffer that has a 90 degree orientation offset from the NativeOrientation Portrait when on a Portrait Primary device.
+This will then allow applications that are performing this additional rotation on Portrait devices to correct the rotation to the expected Orientation.

 ## Offset Mounting

 IHV/OEMs are strongly encouraged to avoid mounting the sensor in a non-0 degree offset to maintain app compatibility.
 Many existing and legacy apps do not know to look for the ACPI’s PLD table, nor will attempt to correct the non-0 degree offset.
 Consequently, for such apps the resulting video will be rendered incorrectly.